Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Summary and perspectives

-The neutral pion superfluidity in parallel EM field was rediscovered by us several years ago and then became an important candidate for the ground state of QCD system.
-The review covered our previous studies in two- and three-flavor NJL models and found that other neutral pseudoscalar condensates like $\eta, \eta'$ also exist in parallel EM field.
-Besides, the in-in and in-out (or Schwinger) schemes were compared with each other and the feedback of Schwinger pair production was expected to alter the chiral restoration from second order to first order.
+The neutral pion superfluidity in parallel EM field was rediscovered by us several years ago and has become an important candidate for the ground state of QCD system.
+This review covered our previous studies in the two- and three-flavor NJL models and found that other neutral pseudoscalar condensates, such as $\eta, \eta'$, also exist in parallel EM fields.
+Besides, the in-in and in-out (or Schwinger) schemes were compared with each other, and the feedback of the Schwinger pair production was expected to alter the chiral restoration from second order to first order.
 Nevertheless, the chiral rotation is almost the same for both schemes in the $u$ and $d$ quark sector.
-Furthermore, charged pion and rho condensates were shown to be impossible in pure magnetic field but can occur in parallel magnetic field and rotation.
+Furthermore, charged pion and rho condensates were shown to be impossible in a pure magnetic field but can occur in parallel magnetic field and rotation.
 According to our explorations in Sec.\ref{subsec:PMRpi} and Sec.\ref{subsec:PMRrho}, $\pi^\pm$ superfluidity might be favored at small magnetic field and rotation though with ambiguity, while $\rho^\pm$ superconductivity might be preferred at large magnetic field and rotation.
-In the future, we hope to figure out the true phase diagram for $\chi$SB and $\chi$SR, $\pi^\pm$ superfluidity and $\rho^\pm$ superconductivity in ${\bf B}\parallel\boldsymbol{\Omega}$ by consistently taking the type-II superconductor and boundary condition into account.
-On the other hand, the running coupling effect has to be checked in order to obtain more realistic results and intriguing phenomena might emerge.
+In the future, we hope to work out the true phase diagram for $\chi$SB and $\chi$SR, $\pi^\pm$ superfluidity and $\rho^\pm$ superconductivity in ${\bf B}\parallel\boldsymbol{\Omega}$ by consistently taking the type-II superconductor and boundary condition into account.
+Additionally, the running coupling effect has to be examined in order to obtain more realistic results and intriguing phenomena might emerge.